k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 ### Unix

-Requires to be compiled before use.
+First, we need to compile the software before it can be used.

 Install the standard version: